JTrippas/Spoken-Conversational-Search/README.md

 # Further Information

 For further information and resources, please visit [Spoken Conversational Search at RMIT University's Information Storage, Analysis and Retrieval (ISAR)](http://www.rmit-ir.org/index.php/research-grants/spoken-conversational-search) or contact [Johanne Trippas](http://www.johannetrippas.com/).

+You are free to share (copy and redistribute the material in any medium or format) and adapt (remix, transform, and build upon the material) the data under the [CC BY-NC 3.0 licence](https://creativecommons.org/licenses/by-nc/3.0/).

 <!--- -->